The perfect partner to put out a Corsican cheese fire.

 Add hibiscus tea to green Parisian rhubarb to turn it pretty pink.

 A deliciously zingy, creamy topping for crepes or pancakes this February.
+Part of the egg yolk recipe collection – keep the whites for macarons!

 I don’t normally like jars of nectar that’s so sweet but after trying this recipe, I’m loving this confiture de lait recipe, or Milk Jam, discovered while shopping at my parents-in-law’s market in Provence.